 Research by Pedago, Nakamura, Cohen, and Dehaene (2010) supports that the VWFA plays a crucial role in the discrimination of letter orientation, which links to the well-known fact that a deficit in discriminating between a b and a d is a common symptom of dyseidetic dyslexia.

 Treatment of dyseidetic dyslexia

 The good news is that weaknesses in cognitive skills can be attacked head-on; it is possible to strengthen these mental skills through training and practice.
 Edublox’s Development Tutor aims at strengthening underlying cognitive skills such as visual processing skills, visual memory, visuospatial memory, and rapid recall.

-The video below is about Hilary and her 9-year-old son, who struggled with dyseidetic dyslexia.
+The video concerns Hilary and her 9-year-old son, who struggled with dyseidetic dyslexia.
 Hilary reports measurable improvements in standardized reading scores and confidence.

 Book a free consultation to discuss your child’s learning needs.

 Authored by Susan du Plessis (B.A.
 Hons Psychology; B.D.), an educational specialist with 30+ years’ experience in the field of learning disabilities.